giuseppeg/giuseppeg.github.com/_posts/2020-12-05-blocking-async-javascript.md

 });
 {% endhighlight %}

-## Considerations and Alternatives
+## Considerations

-Blocking the main thread is usually a bad idea and something you might never need to do yet I think that the approach I just described is very interesting.
+While blocking the main thread is usually a bad idea and something you might never need to do, I think that the approach I just showed you is very interesting.

 This solution relies on two features that are unique to Node.js:

-- `Atomics.wait` works in the main thread.<br> In a browser environment this is not allowed and calling this method will result in a `TypeError`
+- `Atomics.wait` works in the main thread.
+In a browser environment this is not allowed and calling this method will result in a `TypeError`
-- `receiveMessageOnPort` is only available since Node.js v12.3.0
+- `receiveMessageOnPort` which is only available since Node.js v12.3.0

-Also the return value of the async function must be serializable/transferable.
+Also keep in mind that the return value of the async function must be serializable/transferable.

+## Alternatives

-An alternative solution is to run the async function in a child process which is spawned synchronously with Node's `child_process.spawnSync` and read the result from stdout.
+An alternative solution I had been using for a while is to run the async function in a child process which is spawned synchronously with Node's `child_process.spawnSync` and then read the result from `stdout`.

-In fact this is what I had been doing for a while.
 However spawning a lot of processes is an order of magnitude slower than using threads (a worker).

 Finally in order to make the multi-thread solution blazing fast™️ I had to keep the worker around instead of reistantiating it on every invocation of my `main` synchronous function.

+## An OSS Success Story

+This research started when the web team at the XXX Company (asking for permission to metion) hired me to perform an audit of their codebase with the goal of improving build time in development.

+With their financial support I was able to investigate and research for a solution to improve the speed of my open source plugin by 5x💨

+In return I decided to start sponsoring Nicolò Ribaudo not only as a way to thank him for taking the time to chat with me about this solution but also to support the outstanding work he has been doing on Babel.

+Nicolò is an Italian fellow 🇮🇹 He is core member of the Babel team, TC39 invited expert and among many other things co-author of the [Records and Tuples ECMAScript proposal](https://github.com/tc39/proposal-record-tuple) which I am very excited about.

+If you are reading this article there is a good chance that you benefit from his open source work too so, if you or your company has the means, please consider [sponsoring him on GitHub](https://github.com/sponsors/nicolo-ribaudo)!